yHuKaTa/EmployeeDiscovery/README.md

 ## Description

 `Employee Discovery` is a small web API employee workflow application using Spring Boot.
-It registers new employees and describes for which projects they are working on with timestamps.
+It can register new employees and describe which projects they are working on with time limits.
 The application provides the following functionalities:

 Functionalities for employees data
 ---